jasongdove/LegionCore-7.3.5/README.md

 ***⚠️ We will not provide further assistance if those files are not available anymore.***

 Some files from the above data files are wrong.
-Use the [TrinityCore 7.3.5 tools](https://github.com/TrinityCore/TrinityCore/releases/tag/7.3.5%2F26972) to generate the following files:
+Use the tools from this repo to generate the following files:
 > gt/xp.txt

 Replace the listed above file(s) with the one(s) you generated yourself.